mikk8718/fileOrganizer/readme.md

 # python3 script.py --delete

 # generates 100 files in a folder called filesToSort
-# after sorting them and adding them to a new folder, delete the files from the previous folder
+# after sorting them and adding them to sortedFiles, delete the files from filesToSort